How does the UK state pension work for migrants?

 Claiming from inside England, Scotland or Wales

 - Telephone the state pension claim line.
-You can find the contact details on the GOV.UK website.
+You can find the contact details on GOV.UK.

 Claiming from inside Northern Ireland

 - Telephone the Northern Ireland Pension Centre.
-You can find the details on the nidirect website.
+You can find the details on nidirect.

 Claiming from outside the UK – EEA countries